 Understanding collision car insurance isn’t difficult.
 But knowing how it works and how it differs from other coverages could save you thousands of dollars.
 This article will help you learn more about collision auto coverage.
 We’ll cover:

 - What it is

 - Frequently asked questions

-Collision insurance pays for repairs, minus your deductible, when there’s damage to your car.
+Collision coverage pays for repairs, minus your deductible, when there’s damage to your car.
 The damage can result from hitting another vehicle or object like a sign, tree, or pothole.
-Collision also helps pay to replace your car if your insurance company declares it a total loss.
+It also helps pay to replace your vehicle if your insurer declares it a total loss.

-Collision is one part of what many in the insurance world refer to as “full coverage.”
-You have full coverage when you have the three main types of car insurance on your policy.
-The three primary types of coverage are collision, comprehensive, and liability insurance.
+Collision is one part of what many refer to as “full coverage.”
+A policy with all three of the main type of auto insurance is considered fully covered.
+These include collision, comprehensive, and liability insurance.

-Collision car insurance covers many types of collisions and accidents.
+Collision coverage covers many types of accidents.
 But it’s important to remember that it only covers incidents that are within your control as a driver.
 This includes:

 - Head-on collisions

 - Accidents involving only your vehicle such as rollovers

 - Collisions with objects like trees, light poles, or fences